10 Reasons Why Dachshunds Bark All The Time

 Some dogs prefer to sit and have their treat in “Quiet” mode, while others prefer to keep walking and eat on the go.
 Either way works fine.
 Praise and treat your dog for not barking when people pass by.

-- Reward them for Good, Quiet Behavior only.
+- Reward them for Quiet Behavior only.

-- Keep Practicing and be Patient.
+- Keep Practicing and be patient.
 Your dog needs some time to learn this new behavior.

 What You Shouldn’t Do